1. Daily life and on-campus activities

 In the event that someone connected to

-campus is diagnosed positive for COVID-19, appropriate disinfection will be
+campus is diagnosed positive for COVID-19, appropriate disinfection will be prepared

-carried out in accordance with the instructions of a healthcare center.
+in accordance with the instructions of a healthcare center.

 (2) Placement of disinfectant